 Managing Your Budget like a Pro

-For about the cost of lunch for two (it’s probably in your budget), you can link all of your online banking, credit card accounts and savings accounts to a computerized budgeting program that will download all of their financial data and organize it into a budget and a cash flow spreadsheet.
+For about the cost of lunch for two (it’s probably in your budget), you can link all your online banking, credit card accounts and savings accounts to a computerized budgeting program that will download all of their financial data and organize it into a budget and a cash flow spreadsheet.
 Once it is all set up, most of your daily entries and financial transactions are recorded directly from your online accounts, saving you a lot of time, and ensuring greater accuracy.
-Mint.com is a free website with all of the capabilities for real time personal financial management.
+Mint.com is a free website with all the capabilities for real-time personal financial management.

-In practice, a budget is at the core of any successful enterprise - both business and personal; however it is the ability to strictly adhere to hit that makes it effective.
+In practice, a budget is at the core of any successful enterprise - both business and personal; however, it is the ability to strictly adhere to it that makes it effective.
 Budgets that are unrealistic or too difficult to manage are quickly swapped out for good intentions.
 However, budgets or spending plans that reflect your reality while providing a realistic path to improving your cash flow, can not only be motivating, they can be liberating as well, freeing you from having to make difficult choices.
 How?
 Because your budget will decide for you.